 Archive - News Article

-Action on an amended animal control ordinance for the City of Borger will move forward this Tuesday.
+An amended animal control ordinance for the City of Borger has been approved.

-It is time once again for local citizens to bash their trash!
+Next week is the time for citizens to bash their trash!

 The City of Borger will be holding its upcoming trash bash April 9-14, 2012.
 It is sponsoring this free week for county residents to bring their trash to the transfer station.

 Kathie Harber, who is with the City of Borger, said tire disposal will also be an available service for locals during Trash Bash Week.

 â€śTire disposal for residential customers will not have a limit during this week,â€ť she said.